joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 tags:
 ---

->**Question** given a population of diffusing particles, what is the probability distribution of first passage times (FPT) to position $x?$
+>**Question** given a population of diffusing particles, what is the probability distribution of first passage times ($\text{FPT}(x,t)$) to position $x?$
 >
->Typically this is solved by solving for the diffusion differential equation to find the probability distribution, integrating that to find the survival, and then differentiating that to find the FPT distribution.
-In this post we'll show how to solve for the FPT distribution directly.
+>Typically this is solved by solving for the diffusion differential equation to find the probability distribution, integrating that to find the survival, and then differentiating that to find the $\text{FPT}$ distribution.
+In this post we'll show how to solve for the $\text{FPT}$ distribution directly.

 <!--more-->